danielsaidi/ApiKit/README.md

 Consider that you want to integrate with the Yelp API, which can return restaurants, reviews, etc.

-You would first define the various API environments you want to integrate with.
+You would first define the various API environments that you want to integrate with.
 In this case, let's just integrate with the `v3` environment, which requires an API header token for all requests:

 ```swift
 import ApiKit